digineo/texd/README.md

   distributions simultaneously)
 - using HTTP enables redundancy and/or load balancing without much effort

-## Early Development Note

-The code in this repo is in a **VERY** early state.
-Most of it was created on a few rainy evenings.
-Feel free to explore the code, but don't expect anything to work yet :-)

-This Readme reflects how the end-goal *should* look like, based on my personal requirements.
-It is in no way final or complete.
-Some described features might be removed, or extended upon.

 ## Operation Modes

 texd is designed to be run/deployed in 2½ different ways: